 In the final rule, we continue to believe such uses are necessary and appropriate.
-In addition, as discussed below and later in this preamble, we also intend to use these data for "other studies addressing public health questions," "pilot projects," "supporting
+In addition, as discussed below and later in this preamble, we also intend to use these data for "other studies addressing public health questions," "pilot projects," "supporting quality improvement and performance measurement activities," and "populating personal health records," and have added these purposes to the list in § 423.505(f)(3).

 Comment: Many commenters believe analyses of Part D claims data are necessary for CMS to administer the Medicare program, and for planning, evaluation, and policy development.
-Examples of program research and evaluation uses suggested by commenters include--
+Examples of program research and evaluation uses suggested by commenters include-